 Ms. Trietch quickly reported that a spreadsheet highlighting all the changes to the 2017 budget that would occur with the transfer of funds request was included in the Council member packets.
 In addition, the DPUC was also asked to approve this funding transfer request and has already done so (their approval letter was also included in Council member packets for easy reference).
 The formal request from National Grid is in the packets and was sent out via email in advance of today’s meeting.
 Ms. Trietch also attempted to draft an approval letter for the EERMC.

-Mr. Osada expressed his concerns about the new cost of energy efficiency compared to cost of supply methodology, and about the increasing cost of energy efficiency.
-He does not support the plan because of these reasons.

 Chairman Powell requested a motion to vote to approve on National Grid’s funding transfer request.
 Mr. Garlick made a motion to approve the signing of the drafted letter of approval for National Grid’s 2017 funding transfer request and for OER to send to the signed letter to National Grid by October 20th.
 Mr. Hubbard seconded this motion; All approved.

 Council Discussion & Vote on final 2018 Annual Plans

+Mr. Osada expressed his concerns about the new definition of the cost of energy efficiency which now excludes the customer’s contribution.
+He also stated his belief that the benefit-cost ratio is now inflated by the PUC-approved RI Test which includes further economic and carbon emission benefits of energy efficiency.
+Mr. Osada is concerned that these changes make it too easy to justify increasing the system benefit charge on customer bills in the future.
+He does not support the plan because of these reasons.

 Chairman Powell requested a motion to vote to approve the 2018 Annual Plans.
 Ms. Stubblefield made a motion to approve the 2018 EE and SRP Plans as written by the National Grid and to allow slight amendments and/or edits to the Plans if such changes are deemed appropriate by both National Grid and the EERMC Consultant Team.
 Any such amendments must be reviewed and agreed to by the EERMC Consulting Team, acting on behalf of the Council.
 Furthermore, the Council should direct Marisa Desautel to provide a signature page to National Grid prior to November 1st as part of the Settlement of Parties for the PUC Filing.
 Mr. Garlick seconded this motion; All approved, except for Mr. Osada.

 Schedule Cost-Effectiveness Report for 2018 Annual Plan